GraphBench: Next-generation graph learning benchmarking: Subdomain Details

 To further study generalization, we introduce size-generalization tasks, in which pre-trained models are evaluated on graphs with sizes ranging from 128 to 512 nodes.
 We exclude max-flow computation from size generalization, as the MAE scales with the number of nodes in the flow network and is therefore not indicative of size generalization.
 This setup enables an empirical analysis of how well models extrapolate to unseen graph sizes.
 Except for the topological sorting, Steiner tree, and bipartite matching tasks, no node features are given.
 For the minimum spanning tree, max flow, and Steiner tree tasks, corresponding edge weights are included as edge attributes.

+\paragraph{Dataset challenges}~ Across all algorithmic reasoning datasets, we distinguish training and test sets along two axes of data distribution: graph size and graph-generation sampling distributions.
+Drawing inspiration from CLRS \cite{Velickovic2022CLRSbenchmark} and SALSA-CLRS \cite{minder2023salsaclrs}, as well as the concept of scaffolding splits from molecular chemistry, we provide these two axes splits in order to test for OOD concepts.
+Since prior work \cite{minder2023salsaclrs} indicates potential size generalization capabilities in graph neural networks trained to simulate graph algorithms, we specifically test for these capabilities by increasing the graph size by a factor of 8 between the training and test sets.
+Furthermore, distributions are significantly shifted between training and test sets, as evidenced by three difficulty levels ranked by the magnitude of changes in the generation distribution.

-\paragraph{Experimental evaluation and baselines} We use the encoder-processor-decoder pipeline described in \Cref{Section:ExpSetup}.
+\paragraph{Experimental evaluation and baselines}~ We use the encoder-processor-decoder pipeline described in \Cref{Section:ExpSetup}.
 For node and graph-level tasks, the pipeline is applied directly with the task-specific encoder described below.
 Since the graph transformer baseline expects node-level tokenization, we provide an additional graph transform.
-We leverage the following edge transform which allows us to provide node level tokenization on a modified graph $G'$ obtained from the original graph $G$, with $V(G') \coloneqq \{(v, v) \mid v \in V(G)\} \cup E(G)$ and $E(G') \coloneqq \{ ((u, v), (w, z)) \mid u = w \vee u = z \vee v = w \vee v = z\}$.

 Since most of our tasks provide only node or edge features, we use learned vectors, as described in the encoder, for the remaining embeddings.
 Across all datasets, we employ one-layer linear embeddings for both integer and real-valued features.
-Depending on the node, edge, or graph level tasks, the decoder applies linear layers that represent the classification or regression target.
+Depending on the node-, edge-, or graph-level tasks, the decoder applies linear layers that represent the classification or regression target.
 In the case of bridges, minimum spanning tree, Steiner trees, max clique and bipartite matching a binary classification target is used for node or edge level predictions.
 For flow and topological sorting, a one-dimensional regression target is used instead.
 For pretrained models used in size generalization experiments, we use the model directly as encoder, processor, and decoder.
 However, the input graph size is increased.
-In contrast to complete training examples, we conduct a few-shot scenario with only 1\,000 graphs to allow for fast inference.
+In contrast to complete training examples, we use a few-shot scenario with only 1\,000 graphs to enable fast inference.
 In addition, we do not consider the flow task here because it is a regression setting.
 Throughout all experiments, we use the same random seed for a pretrained model to enable comparison to the 128-node test set.